 When we speak about preparing we do not want to give the idea nor get the mindset of being a survivalist.
 The believer is called to be an overcomer and not a survivalist.
 However, in preparation we will be able to assist others who are not in the faith or are weak of faith.

 We encourage believers to store sufficient food, clothing, and where possible fuel for at least three months.
 Some prepare for one year.
-We have not laid down an exact formula for what should be stored.
+The best way to do this, is when you do your normal weekly shopping pick up one or two of the items on this list and store it away.
+We have not laid down an exact formula for what should be stored, but a foundation that you can build on based on your location and space.

 Stocking up on some items will: